 Basil starts should be sown at least six to eight weeks before planting out.
 In regions with short growing seasons, this should be even earlier for fully producing plants.
 While considered an annual, you can grow basil in a container and bring it indoors for longer production.

 Eventually, this tender herb will flower and die, even as a houseplant.
 Flowering is discouraged, as it reduces leaf production and flowering is promoted by drying out.
 The flowers are pretty but not useful in cuisine, though they are edible.
 For this reason, basil plant watering is crucial.

 New and established plants require consistent moisture but cannot be left soggy.
 It is a fine line that cannot be crossed because overwatering will cause the plant stems to mildew and rot.

 How to Water Basil Plants at Seedling Stage

 Plants started indoors in flats should be misted every other day.
-Watch the soil carefully for signs of mildew or fungus, as moist, warm earth may form these potentially damaging conditions.
-Either one will cause damping off of the seedling basil.
-Watering for basil babies provides consistently damp soil.
+Watch the soil carefully for signs of mildew or fungus, as moist, warm earth may cause these potentially damaging conditions, which will cause damping off of the seedling basil.
+Watering for basil babies requires consistently damp soil.

-At seedling stage they cannot handle a deep watering like adult plants can whether in the ground or container situations.
+At the seedling stage they cannot handle a deep watering like adult plants can, whether in the ground or in a container.
 Use a sprayer or plant mister to moisten the top layer of soil as the plant germinates and once you see sprouts.
-Don’t let soil dry out but also don’t let soil become soggy when watering a basil plant.
+Don’t let soil dry out, but also don’t let soil become soggy when watering a basil plant.